ankur-cp/app-to-do-list-working/README.md

 ## Release 3: User Authentication
-One you have the main features implemented for this project, try to proceed with adding in user authentication functionality.
-This would include sign-up and login/logout pages on your front-end, and authentication logic in your back-end
+Once you have the main features implemented for this project, try to proceed with adding in user authentication functionality.
+This would include sign-up and login/logout pages on your front-end, and authentication logic in your back-end.

-Your site should only show the Task Lists (and Tasks) belonging to the signed-in user.
+Your site should only show the Task Lists (and Tasks) belonging to the logged-in user.

 ## Release 4: Additional Features (Stretch Challenge)